Salt Towns' Radio

 Dave’s masterful, if somewhat hit and miss, handling of STR’s Cheshire Folk Show is explained by the fact that he was one of the founders of the Middlewich Folk & Boat Festival.
 Admittedly, Music Memories is not so easily explained.

-Bobby Foster.
+Elaine.
 Producer, Presenter

 Our Live Stream Presenters